Should You DIY or Hire A Pro For Your Sales Page Design?

 1. Higher Upfront Cost

-A custom sales page can cost anywhere from a few hundred to several thousand dollars.
-For early-stage entrepreneurs or those with tight budgets, this can be a significant barrier.
+For early-stage entrepreneurs with limited budgets, this cost can be a significant barrier.

 2. Less Creative Control